Tzaziki with Grilled Kebabs and Fried Potatoes

 With Labor Day right around the corner, grills around the country are getting ready to be fired up for large gatherings of friends and family.
 Whatever you many be planning for the grill this weekend: steak, chicken, pork, veggies, why not have the perfect dip that goes with everything?
 A classic tangy yogurt dip popular in Greece known as tzaziki can be found on nearly every table that is serving up some grilled meat, especially kebabs or souvlaki.

 This cool cucumber and garlic dip can be slathered on anything and everything, including potatoes fried in what else but good ‘ol extra virgin olive oil.
 Yes, that’s right, you can fry with olive oil, just as they have been doing for generations around the Mediterranean!
-Check out this recent article from the Olive Oil Times dispelling the myth.
+To learn more about dispelling this myth, check out our Cooking with Olive Oil page.
 In fact, not only is frying in a quality olive oil a healthier alternative to seed oils, but it adds a rich tasty flavor to the potatoes that will have you hooked.

 Before you fire up the grill and peel the potatoes, you’ll want to prepare the tzaziki and refrigerate for at least 30 minutes before serving, allowing a good amount of time for the flavors to mix.

 What you’ll need for the tzaziki: